 You’ll need a phone line when you start applying for jobs.
 A smartphone will also come in handy when you’re going around the city (Google Maps/GPS, Waze and other apps), looking for information, or asking for help.

 There are various monthly cell phone plans from companies like Bell, Telus and Rogers.
 Plans will allow you to call/talk, text, and use internet data.
 Prices vary depending on the number (or duration) of calls and texts as well as the amount and speed of internet data that you need.
 You can also choose one that comes with a new smartphone.
 Family plans are generally cheaper and can include many perks.
-But if you don’t like having a monthly bill, opt for a prepaid plan.
+But if you don’t like having a monthly bill, choose a prepaid plan.

 Know where to get help

 Know who to call or go to to get help from for any medical, home or other emergencies.
 Call 9-1-1 if you or anybody in your family is in serious danger.
 Ask for interpretation services if you can’t speak or understand English well.

 Get a family doctor and know the nearest clinics for less urgent health concerns.
 Know basic home and neighbourhood safety and consider having an emergency plan in place for your family.